 Holidays and travelling give us some of the most enjoyable times we can have, but working out the best way to afford them can be tricky.

-To help you, we’ve explored 5 ways you can finance a holiday, including some pro’s and con’s you may not have thought of but need to consider.
+To help you, we’ve explored 5 ways you can finance a holiday, including some pro’s and con’s you may not have thought of, but should really consider.

 1. Saving for a holiday